 Through deep learning, an app can learn to identify particular facial features by analysing huge numbers of images of human faces.
 Able to train itself, a deep learning application can pinpoint the key characteristics of a face that it needs to recognise to differentiate one person from another, such as the shape of the nose or the colour of the eyes, without being told.
 When a user uploads an image of the kind of person they want to meet, the app searches its bank of images to find people with features that most closely resemble those of the person in the original image.
 Relative newcomer to the dating apps scene, Badoo, is one such app.

 Analysing user behaviour can reveal what sort of partner they really want

 There is other behavioural data that can be used to cleverly recommend suitable matches too.
 Dating site eHarmony examines and derives meaning from many of the ways its users interact with it.
-For example, the frequency of their log ins and the amount of time spent on the site can say a lot about how serious they are about finding a partner, while whether or not they are comfortable making the first move can help the site offer matches who are more likely to respond to their online dating style.
+For example, the frequency of their logins and the amount of time spent on the site can say a lot about how serious they are about finding a partner, while whether or not they are comfortable making the first move can help the site offer matches who are more likely to respond to their individual style of online dating.